 Under NEPA, the adequacy of the effects analysis in the RDEIR/SDEIS is determined through consideration of the purpose and focus of an EIS.
-A purpose of an EIS is to inform decision makers and the public of the impacts resulting from implementing the proposed action and alternatives (40 C.F.R. § 1500.1).
-The focus of the EIS is to disclose the significant impacts of the proposed action and alternatives with less attention given to impacts found to be minor or inconsequential (40 C.F.R. § 1502.1).
+A purpose of an EIS is to inform decision makers and the public of the impacts resulting from implementing the proposed action and alternatives.
+The focus of the EIS is to disclose the significant impacts of the proposed action and alternatives with less attention given to impacts found to be minor or inconsequential.
 The impact analysis provided in the RDEIR/SDEIS was based on a wide range of information sources that are typically compiled and evaluated for water-based projects similar to the scope and complexity of the Project.
 This approach included considering the assessment methods and conclusions contained in other environmental compliance documents similar to the RDEIR/SDEIS, including prior NEPA analyses; compiling, reviewing, and applying information contained in a broad range of sources including scientific literature and other studies; and considering information available from other federal, state, and local agencies.
-Once compiled, this information was then considered as part of the overall assessment methodology for each resource considered in the RDEIR/SDEIS.
+Once compiled, this information was then considered as part as the overall assessment methodology for each resource considered in the RDEIR/SDEIS.
 Therefore, the effects analysis in the RDEIR/SDEIS is consistent with NEPA.